oubino/locpix/README.rst

 ^^^^^^^^

 This script allows for manual segmentation of the localisations and adding markers to the images as seeds for the watershed algorithm.

+You need to

+1. Click "New labels layer"
+- Activate the paint brush
+- Draw onto membranes

+2. Click "New points layer"
+- Add points
+- Place points at each cell

 To run the script -i and -c flags should be specified